BadIdeaFactory/corporate/documents/operating.md

 ### Project Resources
 The Hive Mind is responsible for allocating financial support to Projects.
-Project owners must select a single person to be the project's "Comptroller" who is responsible for approving any invoices associated with a project and working with the Beastmaster and Treasure Goblin to receive access to centralized services or financial reimbursement, depending on the nature of the allocation.
+Project owners must select a single person to be the project's "Comptroller" who is responsible for approving any invoices associated with a project and working with the Chaos Wrangler and Treasure Goblin to receive access to centralized services or financial reimbursement, depending on the nature of the allocation.

 Invoices that are not approved by a project's Comptroller will not be compensated unless they are explicitly approved by the Treasure Goblin.